Hemp: United States

 Joe "Daddy Burt" Burton, a recognized top Kentucky hemp farmer with harvested hemp, 1942.
 Photo by USDA War Board - Lexington, Kentucky.

 United States "Marihuana" production permit.
-During World War II farmers were encouraged to grow hemp for cordage, to replace Manila hemp previously obtained from Japanese-controlled areas.
+During World War II, farmers were encouraged to grow hemp for cordage, to replace Manila hemp previously obtained from Japanese-controlled areas.
 The U.S. government produced a film explaining the uses of hemp, called Hemp for Victory.

 Hemp was classified as a drug and heavily debated and prohibited through the 20th century through 2018.

 Historical cultivation

 Hemp has been grown for millennia in Asia and the Middle East for its fiber.
 Commercial production of hemp in the West took off in the eighteenth century, but was grown in the sixteenth century in eastern England.
 Because of colonial and naval expansion of the era, economies needed large quantities of hemp for rope and oakum.
 In the early 1940s, world production of hemp fiber ranged from 250,000 to 350,000 metric tons, Russia was the biggest producer.

 In Western Europe, the cultivation of hemp was not legally banned by the 1930s, but the commercial cultivation stopped by then, due to decreased demand compared to increasingly popular artificial fibers.
 Speculation about the potential for commercial cultivation of hemp in large quantities has been criticized due to successful competition from other fibers for many products.
-The world production of hemp fiber fell from over 300,000 metric tons 1961 to about 75,000 metric tons in the early 1990s and has after that been stable at that level.
+The world production of hemp fiber fell from over 300,000 metric tons by 1961 to about 75,000 metric tons in the early 1990s and has after that been stable at that level.